 Home » Response & Enforcement » Wildlife

-WCAS Officers will respond to calls where wildlife are seriously injured or pose an immediate threat to public safety/health
+WCAS Officers will respond to calls where wildlife are seriously injured or pose an immediate threat to public safety/health.
+WCAS will not pick up deceased wildlife including those in the public roadways and on public or private property.

 If you are having trouble with nuisance wildlife such as raccoons, opossums or groundhogs, please contact a private nuisance wildlife control operator.